Questions and answers about the Corona virus

 - Of course, our extended routines for cleaning public spaces also include all areas of our restaurant.

-You aren’t allowed to sell alcohol after 10 pm.
-Will this affect me?
+You are not allowed to serve alcohol after 8 pm.
+How does this affect me?

-To make sure that you still have a great experience, some of your experiences will be moved forward from November 20, such as your check in time.
-So that you’ll have plenty of time to do what you need to do, before heading back to the room.
+To make sure that you still have a great experience, some of your experiences will be rearranged, such as your check in time.
+So you’ll have plenty of time to do what you like to do, before heading back to the room.
 More specific information regarding your experience will be sent to you by email.

 Do you offer room service?

 Absolutely!
 If you as a hotel guest would rather eat in your room, most of our hotels offer room service, breakfast, lunch and dinner.
-At 10 pm we pay extra attention to room service so that you won’t miss anything while staying at your room.
+Right now we pay extra attention to room service around 8 p.m so that you won’t miss anything while staying at your room.
 At your convenience, we will place the food tray outside of your door and gently knock on the door.

 Where room service is not available, it is instead possible to, for example, order bar food and take it up to your room.